Projections of SDEs onto Submanifolds: Further considerations

 the following quantity is minimised for small $t$ (in the same sense as in \autoref{maintheorem}):

-with the stopping times chosen as in \autoref{tau} separately in each case.
-Note that the original input of the problem is the same as before, i.e.\ $\sigma_\gamma$ and $\mu$ (as before, we shall see that the setups are irrelevant in the solution), but the quantity to be optimised is different.
-In \cite{AB17} the SDEs with reflected Stratonovich coefficients are interpreted as representing a solution going backward in time: this fits in nicely with the interpretation of the Stratonovich integral of being time-symmetric (e.g.\ in the sense of the midpoint-evaluated Riemann sums that converge in $L^2$ to it).
-This interpretation is backed up by the fact that, if $\mu$ and $\widetilde \mu$ denote the It\^o drifts for $X$ and $Y$, the SDE for $\Xi, \Upsilon$ can be equivalently written using the backwards It\^o integral \autoref[$\mathscr r = 1$]{rintegral}
+Note that the original input of the problem is the same as before, i.e.\ $\sigma_\gamma$ and $\mu$, but the quantity to be optimised is different.
+In \cite{ABR19} the SDEs with reflected Stratonovich coefficients are interpreted as representing a solution going backward in time: this fits in nicely with the interpretation of the Stratonovich integral of being time-symmetric (e.g.\ in the sense of the midpoint-evaluated Riemann sums that converge in $L^2$ to it).
+This interpretation is backed up by the fact that, if $\mu$ and $\accentset{\circ} \mu$ denote the It\^o drifts for $X$ and $Y$, the SDE for $\Xi, \Upsilon$ can be equivalently written using the backwards It\^o integral $\dif^\text{b}$ (defined by endpoint evaluation)

-Then one can take $W$ to be defined for all times $t$, $B_t \coloneqq W_{-t}$, $\Xi_t = X_{-t}$, $\Upsilon_t = Y_{-t}$, and the point is that for negative times the It\^o integral for the forward filtration becomes the backward It\^o integral for the backward filtration (because the orientation on intervals over which the Riemann sums are computed switches).
-Making this argument precise, however, requires attention to the precise definition of $(W_t)_{t \in \bbR}$, the initial/final condition, and the meaning of inverting the direction of time in the filtration: perhaps \cite[Ch.VI, Theorem 23]{P05} can be readapted to the present context, or the SDEs can be interpreted as pathwise RDEs, thus removing their reliance on the filtration.
-In any case, this interpretation is not necessary in the computations, and we can proceed by optimising \autoref{symtoopt} as is.
-Proceeding as above, this leads to the the diffusion coefficients being, as always, orthogonally projected ($\widetilde \sigma_\gamma = \overline \sigma_\gamma$) and the constrained optimisation problem for the drift $\widetilde \mu$ given by
+so that \eqref{symtoopt} can be viewed as averaging an SDE going forward in time with one going backwards.
+This heuristic interpretation, however, is not necessary in the computations, and we can proceed by optimising \eqref{symtoopt} as is.
+Proceeding as above, this leads to the the diffusion coefficients being, as always, orthogonally projected ($\accentset{\circ}\sigma_\gamma = \overline \sigma_\gamma$) and the constrained optimisation problem for the drift $\widetilde \mu$ given by

-which is checked, by using Lagrange multipliers as above, to have solution the Stratonovich-projected drift \autoref{stratdrift}.
+which is checked, by using Lagrange multipliers as above, to have solution the Stratonovich-projected drift \eqref{stratdrift}.
 Therefore, the Stratonovich projection is optimal in this \say{time-symmetric} sense.
-Similarly, we expect the backward-It\^o-jet projection, hinted at in \autoref{backproj}, to be the optimal projection when the quantity to be optimised is only the second summand in \autoref{symtoopt}.